ConnorChoban/Pewlett_Hackard_Analysis/README.md

 The remainder of the positions (21,620 openings) can be filled by interns or talent that's new to the industry - and here's where the mentorship program comes in handy.
 In our mentorship_eligibility table we identified 1,550 workers who can serve as mentors over a period of 10 years.
 As we'll have some 21,000 new employees, each mentor would have to train approximately 14 new joiners; this is an excessive commitment so we'll need to expand the mentorship program.

-We could use SQL to create a table showing which employees will become eligible for the mentorship program within the next few years, and instead of having each employee train 14 new hires, we could have a program where each mentor guides two new employees, each for a 6 month period each year.
+We could use SQL to create a table showing which employees will become eligible for the mentorship program within the next few years, and instead of having each employee train 14 new hires, we could expand the program to include employees born in 1966, 1967, etc.., and develop a program where each mentor guides two new employees, each for a 6 month period each year, over the course of several years.
 Finally, we could create a second table keeping track of each new hire and their corresponding mentor.
-We could even join the expanded mentorship program table with the table showing the mentors for each new hire and create an even more informative and streamlined table combining all of the necessary information.
+We could even join the expanded mentorship program table with the table showing the mentors for each new hire and create an even more in-depth and streamlined table storing a wealth of pertinent information.